The 10 Components of Fitness for Cricket

 Having not run for six years due to a focus on strength training, I struggled immensely during the run, unable to keep pace and forced to walk after just a few minutes.

-As a fitness professional, this was not only embarrassing but a wake-up call.
+As a fitness professional, this was embarrassing and a wake-up call.

 10 Components of Fitness for Cricket

-A few weeks later in mid-October, a casual chat inspired me to revisit my long-lost dream of playing cricket in Australia, halted years ago by a shoulder injury.
+A few weeks later, in mid-October, a casual chat inspired me to revisit my long-lost dream of playing cricket in Australia, which I had halted years ago due to a shoulder injury.

-After several weeks of running and feeling revitalized, I decided to attend a Tuesday night cricket practice, my first in six years—the same period I had shifted focus to weight training and ceased running.
+After several weeks of running and feeling revitalised, I attended a Tuesday night cricket practice, my first in six years—the same period I had shifted focus to weight training and ceased running.

-Reflecting on it, I regretted ever quitting cricket, a significant part of my childhood.
+Reflecting on it, I regretted quitting cricket, which was a significant part of my childhood.

-Returning to play as a Brit in Australia, where there’s a notable cricket rivalry, was daunting.
+It was daunting to return to play cricket as a Brit in Australia, where there’s a notable cricket rivalry.
 My performance was embarrassingly poor; I struggled with batting, catching, and bowling.

 The Australian fast bowlers didn’t go easy on me, leaving me bruised and battered, feeling like I’d been run over by a bus.

-Despite the blow to my ego, this experience was a catalyst for change.
+Despite the blow to my ego, this experience catalysed change.

 It reminded me that, although strong, I lacked cardiovascular health, flexibility, agility, and coordination—I was fundamentally unathletic.

-This realisation spurred me to research and transform myself back into a capable, athletic cricketer, aiming to reclaim my former prowess.
+This realisation spurred me to research and transform into a capable, athletic cricketer, aiming to reclaim my former prowess.

 What is Athleticism?